What’s the best garden shed paint?

 Our first colour hue is the Ronseal Fence Life Plus Charcoal Grey as it’s a superb, subtle colour.
-We’ve opted for a 5-litre tub (£14.13 at Amazon) as this should be enough to cover your shed in a few coats.
+Available in range of size including a 5-litre tub, which should be enough to cover your shed in a few coats.

 It’s quite a thin paint, so you’ll need to apply at least 3 or 4 coats before the colour looks full.
 However, it easy to apply with no drips and works equally as well on both rough sawn and smooth planed timber.

 It’s designed to provide all-weather protection for 5 years.
 As a water-based paint, it wipes off with hot water, so don’t be afraid to slap it on your shed (and yourself!)

 Our next best garden shed paint is the Cuprinol Ducksback Forest Green, and again we’ve chosen a 5 litre tub.
 Forest green has a little more personality than charcoal grey, but it still quite a subtle colour.

 It’s easy to use thanks to it’s non-drip formulation and quite forgiving, although you’ll need to apply a few coats.
 You can easily touch it up without having to worry about it ruining the overall look.
 It’s also safe to use around plants and pets.

 The Cuprinol Ducksback paints are ideal as they dry within 2-4 hours and are low odour.
 Plus as wax enriched water repellent, it will protect sheds and fences for up to 5 years.